y2kbugger/weeklyreview_todotxt/README.md

 - I want to be able to view archived items so that I can reference them

 ## Checklists
+- I want to be able to click into a subproject, e.g. produce so that I can focus
+- I want an overall hyperlinked cookie crumb trail so that I can easily navigate up and down the project hierarchy
+- I want to be able to rename a subproject so that I can curate my lists
+- I want integer project parts to be sorted numerically so that they are in the correct order
+- I want to be able to drag and drop a subproject so that I can easily reorder them
+- I want the integer part of a project to be hidden in the UI so that it doesn't clutter the view
 - I want to be able to have a heirarchy of checklists that can be checked of all at once e.g. `travel.international `
   - sections could be sorted by integer subproject e.g. `+^grocery.1.produce` `+^grocery.2.dairy`
 - I want an easy way to undo an accidental action e.g. reset, completion so that I can quickly recover from mistakes.
+- I want to be able to create a subproject via an initial '.' in the entry box so that I can quickly create a subproject
+- I want visual feedback while designating a subproject so that I can see that it is being created.
+  - Also add hint in the entry box placeholder
 - I want the ability to view recently archived items so that I can reference/restore them
 - I want the ability to update an item description so that I can evolve it over time